smirki/CollegeRideshareApp/README.md

 ### Environment Setup

 -   Ask a project maintainer for the `.env` file to connect to MongoDB.
--   Ensure Docker is installed and running for API services.
+-   Ensure Docker is installed and running for API services..

 Technology Stack
 ----------------